Skip to content

 • Scholarly Activity: You will engage in scholarly projects mentored by Kaiser Division of Research investigators who specialize in Health Care Delivery and Policy.

 • Community Advocacy & Health Policy: By being embedded in community sites, you will help build meaningful and collaborative partnerships to support our surrounding community organizations in Oakland and the greater East Bay.
-You will also take part in a fully funded, special 2-week Health Policy elective, led by Kaiser in partnership with policy experts from local county and state departments of public health.
+You may also take part in a fully funded, special 2-week Health Policy elective, led by Kaiser in partnership with policy experts from local county and state departments of public health.

 • Health Equity Training: In addition to our Academic Half Day Curriculum and other noon conferences and Grand Rounds, our Disparities track residents have dedicated time for exploring topics focused on eliminating health disparities by focusing on the barriers our communities are facing and the many things outside of the walls of our healthcare systems affecting the health of our communities.